Who was David Popper?

 David Popper, the sophisticated, elegant and witty bon vivant, died on 7 August 1913 in Baden bei Wien.
 Seemingly without reason, he was buried in Dresden, and besides countless anecdotes, he left 76 numbered works, most of which have not yet received the attention they deserve.

-This website, created in 2016 and filled/maintained by cellist Martin Rummel, aims to serve as a database for cellists and to answer questions anyone might have about one of the greatest musicians of the 19th century.
+This website was created in 2016 by cellist Martin Rummel, who now maintains it together with fellow cellist Yuriy Leonovich.
+It aims to serve as a database for cellists and to answer questions anyone might have about one of the greatest musicians of the 19th century.